tidalboot/iOS-Tech-Task/README.md

 -------

 Looking foward to getting your thoughts on the task and of course if you have questions feel free to reach out!

+p.s.
+Make sure to try the app out in dark mode, I definitely think the MoneyBox style colors look especially nice with the darker theme 😄